info-201a-wi22/Clowny-Cloud-Fish/docs/p01-proposal.md

 **February 4th, 2022**

 ### Abstract
-We are concerned with inequity in students having access to broadband, because it may create a disadvantage for many students as education relies more on technology.
-To address this concern, we plan to analyze multiple datasets on student performance in different subjects and see if there is a correlation between their performance and access to broadband.
+We are concerned with inequity in students having broadband access because it may disadvantage many students as education relies more on technology.
+To address this concern, we plan to analyze multiple datasets on student performance in different subjects and see if there is a correlation between their performance and broadband access.

 ### Keywords
 1. Broadband
-2. Education
+2. Equitable Education
 3. Accessibility

 ### Introduction